To do justice and judgment is more acceptable to the LORD than sacrifice.

 When Naaman returned to Syria after being cleansed of leprosy, his duties included escorting the king to pagan worship.
 The custom required him to bow with his master before the pagan idol Rimmon.
 What advice did Elisha give to this conscientious believer in Jehovah, who would have to engage in pagan idolatry as part of his job (II Kgs 5:18-19)?
 Go in peace!
 Do not worry about it!
 Pharisees would have turned blue and choked to death on such merciful wisdom, because they never learned the proverb before your eyes.

-Divorce and remarriage is one of the hardest issues facing pastors today.
+Divorce and remarriage is often one of the hardest issues facing pastors.
 If Scripture allows only fornication and desertion as grounds for divorce and remarriage (Matt 5:32; 19:9; I Cor 7:12-16,27-28), there may be opportunities for them to practice this proverb.
 There will be cases short of adultery or desertion, but similar or worse in nature or effect, where divorce is justified by this rule and its New Testament counterpart (Matt 12:7).
 A wise pastor will weigh such principles highly.
 Is there any like David to joyfully apply it?

 Most conservative pastors would be fearful to use this rule, for they have been trained to be sticklers for the letter of the law, ignoring the spirit.
 They do not understand this proverb or its New Testament counterparts.
 They must hold the tradition of the Pharisees or be considered a libertine by those who hate mercy.
 May God raise up men to reject the bondage of Pharisaism and promote the liberty of Jesus Christ, yet without compromising God’s laws for mere whim or convenience.
 Lord, let there be more pastors like David.